blinklet/learning-pyxel/bird_drop_game/README.md

 You can easily add yet another bird, with its own position and animation index, with just one line of code in each of the *App* class's *update* and *draw* methods.
 You could add a *for* loop that creates hundreds of bird sprites and saves them in a list.
 Then, you could update and draw those sprites by iterating through the sprite list in each of the *update* and *draw* methods.

-We could further extend the Bird class to include methods that change its position on the screen as time passes and to detect and respond to other game elements.
-All the information about position, speed, animation is managed separately by each instance of the Bird class so it is possible to manage many birds in the same program.
+We could further extend the *Sprite* class to include methods that change its position on the screen as time passes and to detect and respond to other game elements.
+All the information about position, speed, animation is managed separately by each instance of the *Sprite* class so it is possible to manage many birds in the same program.

 For example, if we change the *App* class as shown below, we can generate a dozen bird sprites in random locations on the screen: